musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 })
 ```

-Our database is now ready to be used by our Next.js application after all of the above has been completed.
+Our database is now ready to be used by the Next.js application after all of the above has been completed.

 ### **Additional Packages Installation**

-To interact with cloudinary and faunadb within the application, run the following command :
+To interact with cloudinary and faunadb within the application, run the following command to install the cloudinary and faunadb package managers :

 ```packages
 npm i --save cloudinary faunadb